 We are accepting registrations for the next Circle.
 It will be led by Dr. Sue Hammersmith and Ricky DeFoe, with other skilled facilitators trained in ASDIC principles and methodology.

-Dates and Time: Ten Saturday mornings starting in February, with refreshments at 8am and Circle session from 8:30am to 12:30pm.
+Dates and Time: Ten Monday mornings starting February 11, with Circle session from 9am to 1pm.

 Location: We will meet at Common Ground Meditation Center at 2700 E. 26th St in the Seward neighborhood of Minneapolis.

 Participants are asked to commit to participating in all ten sessions of the ASDIC Circle.
 Advance registration is required.

 Readings: Over the course of our ASDIC Circle, we will study the book The White Racial Frame, 2nd edition, 2013, by Joe R. Feagin.
 Please obtain a copy of this book before the Circle begins.
 The 330-page ASDIC Manual is provided.

 $410 (represents true cost)